Golden Sweet & Sour Fried Chicken Bowl

 7. Pour first dry coating over chicken and toss until every piece is lightly coated

-8. In the second medium mixing bowl, whisk eggs with 2 tablespoons of water until smooth
+8. In the second medium mixing bowl, whisk wet coating until smooth

 9. Pour wet coating over chicken and toss until every piece is lightly wet and sticky

-12. Sprinkle remaining second dry coating over chicken and toss again until every piece has a dry, floury coating on the outside
+11. Continuously sprinkle the second dry coating over chicken while tossing until every piece has a dry, floury coating on the outside

-14. Fry chicken in wok in 4 batches with 2 tablespoons of oil each for 6-8 minutes, tossing often, until golden and cooked through; set aside in cooking pot after each batch
+13. Fry chicken in wok on medium-high heat in 3 batches with 3 tablespoons of oil each for 6-8 minutes, tossing often, until golden and cooked through; set aside in cooking pot after each batch

 Notes